let-def/texpresso/EDITOR-PROTOCOL.md

 ```

 SyncTeX backward synchronisation: the user clicked on text produced by LaTeX sources at path:line.
 The action is usually to open this file in the editor and jumps to this line.
-The path is relative to the root document.

 ### VFS reset